 Criminal Defense Internship for Law Students

-The Federal Community Defender for the Eastern District of Pennsylvania (Trial Unit) is pleased to accept applications for our 2023 Summer Criminal Defense Internship for law students who are interested in public service and criminal law.
+The Federal Community Defender for the Eastern District of Pennsylvania (Trial Unit) is accepting applications for our 2026 Summer Criminal Defense Internship for law students who are interested in public service and criminal law.
 Our goal is to develop diversity in the field and to provide first-hand experience in public defense.

 The Federal Community Defender represents clients charged with federal crimes, including, but not limited to, immigration violations, drug and weapon offenses, violent offenses, and computer and white-collar crimes.
 The mission of the Office is to provide high-quality criminal representation to indigent defendants at all stages of the federal criminal justice process.

-Students are expected to devote 40 hours per week for a ten-week program beginning June 5, 2023.
-Successful candidates will be current law students who have completed Criminal Procedure and Evidence coursework.
-First-year law students may apply, but preference will be given to second-year law students.
+Students are expected to devote 40 hours per week for a nine-week program beginning on June 1, 2026.
+Rising 2L and 3L law students with an interest in public defense are encouraged to apply.
+Completion of Criminal Procedure and Evidence coursework is preferred.
 Work study and/or course credit through an accredited law school are welcome.
-Students are required to abide by The Federal Community Defender confidentiality policy and to act at all times in the best interest of the Federal Community Defender Office clients.
+Students are required to abide by Federal Community Defender Office confidentiality policy and to act at all times in the best interest of Federal Community Defender Office clients.

-This is an unpaid internship; however, we will work with schools and other resources to meet the criteria for credit or other support, if available.
+This is an unpaid internship; however, the office will work with schools and other resources to meet the criteria for credit or other support, if available.

 • Students will review discovery, research and draft memoranda and motions, and help develop trial and sentencing strategy.